 - 4. The Counter-Terrorism and Security Act (CTSA) 2015 requires providers subject to the duty to have 'due regard' to the need to prevent people from being drawn into terrorism (the Prevent duty).
 The OfS is responsible for monitoring providers' implementation of the duty in the higher education sector in England.
 As part of this responsibility, providers must have particular regard to the duty to ensure freedom of speech and to the importance of academic freedom.
 This means that as part of our monitoring role, the OfS will consider how providers have acted on this requirement. - 5.
-Providers subject to the duty ('relevant higher education bodies') comprise: - Higher education providers registered with the OfS
+Providers subject to the duty ('relevant higher education bodies') comprise: - Higher education providers registered with the OfS - Higher education providers with 250 or more students studying on a recognised higher education course under the Education Reform Act 1988

 &lt;sup>1 The Prevent duty applies to the governing bodies or proprietors of 'relevant higher education bodies' (RHEBs).
-For more information about which providers are RHEBs for monitoring purposes, see www.officeforstudents.org.uk/media/3e9aa5d3-21de-4b24-ac21-18de19b041dc/prevent-duty-framework-for-monitoring-in-higher-education-in-england-2018-19-onwards-updated-22-january-2019.pdf [PDF].
+For more information about which providers are RHEBs for monitoring purposes, see Prevent duty: Framework for monitoring in higher education in England 2018-19 onwards.

-&lt;sup>2 See 'Prevent duty: Framework for monitoring in higher education in England' at www.officeforstudents.org.uk/publications/prevent-duty-framework-for-monitoring-in-higher-education-in-england-2018-19-onwards/.
+&lt;sup>2 See Prevent duty: Framework for monitoring in higher education in England 2018-19 onwards.

-&lt;sup>3 See section 31: Counter-terrorism and Security Act (2015) at: https://www.legislation.gov.uk/ukpga/2015/6/enacted.
+&lt;sup>3 See section 31: Counter-terrorism and Security Act (2015).